BaDaaS/puzzle/README.md

 The enterprise version is actively used by different successful companies in different areas:
 - BaDaaS - a cryptography laboratory based in Belgium
-- LeakIX - a cybersecurity company providing an overview of business vulnerable assets on the Internet.
+- LeakIX - a cybersecurity company providing an overview of Internet facing assets.

 ## Cypherpunk movement